exoplanet-dev/exoplanet/joss/paper.md

 probabilistic inference with these large datasets and high-dimensional models by providing a high-performance and well-tested infrastructure for integrating these models with modern modeling frameworks such as `PyMC3`.
-Since its initial release at the end of 2018, `exoplanet` has been widely used with 58 citations of the Zenodo record [@zenodo].
+Since its initial release at the end of 2018, `exoplanet` has been widely used, with 64 citations of the Zenodo record [@zenodo] so far.

 # The _exoplanet_ software ecosystem